SandHome/Udacity/README.md

     - Reverse ReActive Energy tariff 3 R3-(KWh)
     <br>
     <br>
-    With this project we will know how about the Power data will be use in Power Company !
+    With this project we will know how about the Power data will be use in Power Company.
+It will clear how to analyze and evaluate the accuracy of data, detect electrical fraud, detect abnormal data if any... !
 </p>

 ## Installation